 Join the Student Advisory Panel

 This year we are asking interested students to serve on the Midrasha Student Advisory Panel.
-This panel will meet at least once each semester and after that as needed.
+This panel will meet at least once this year and after that as needed.
 This panel will have a direct impact on the Midrasha program and is an exciting opportunity for students.
 Students should indicate on their registration form if they are interested.

 A Special Note about Confirmation

 The Madison Midrasha is a community based five-year/ten semester program leading to graduation and a diploma of Jewish Studies.
 It is not to be confused with Temple Beth El's Confirmation program.
-Temple Beth El requires Midrasha attendance as part of that program.
+Midrasha meets a requirement to be confirmed at Temple Beth El.
 We suggest you contact Nicole Jahr, Director of Lifelong Learning, for Confirmation information.